opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ces_alarmrule.md

   be a string of `1` to `128` characters that can consist of numbers, lowercase letters, uppercase letters, underscores (_), or hyphens (-).

+* `alarm_type` - (Optional) Specifies the alarm rule type.
+  `EVENT.SYS`: The alarm rule is created for system events.
+  `EVENT.CUSTOM`: The alarm rule is created for custom events.

 * `alarm_description` - (Optional) Alarm description.
 The value can be a string of `0` to `256` characters.

 * `alarm_level` - (Optional) Specifies the alarm severity.
 The value can be `1`, `2`, `3` or `4`,